China's party congress promises continuity, not change | Politics

 The overarching theme emerging from China's ongoing Communist Party congress is one of continuity, not change.

-The weeklong meeting, which opened Sunday, is expected to reappoint Xi Jinping as leader, reaffirm a commitment to his policies for the next five years and possibly elevate his status even further as one of the most powerful leaders in China's modern history.
+The week-long meeting, which opened on Sunday, is expected to reappoint Xi Jinping as leader, reaffirm a commitment to his policies for the next five years and possibly elevate his status even further as one of the most powerful leaders in China's modern history.

 A look at what's happened so far, and what's to come: MORE OF THE SAME This is not an inflection point for the party.
 That happened 10 years ago when it named Xi as leader, though it wasn't evident at the time.